 Playlists for digital signage are nestable.
 This simplifies the organization of complex presentations.
 For example, in larger networks with hundreds or thousands of devices in different locations.

 To enable complex functions and controls, playlists for digital signage players contain special commands.
-The player software executes these commands.
+The player executes these commands.

 And much more!

-You surely know these so-called news tickers with tickers at the bottom or top of the screen.
+You surely know these so-called news tickers which run at the bottom or top of the screen.
 The content usually comes from a feed.
 This is a common use of multiple zones.
 In a split screen, the area with the ticker would be exclusive.
 Thus, the main content has to share the space.
 With videos and images, this sometimes leads to unsightly compression.
 A zone, on the other hand, allows a solution where the ticker runs over the content to be displayed.

 Multiple zones help with designing information clearly in different areas on the screen to visualize.
 This optimally utilizes the digital advertising space.

-Digital signage players are usually network-enabled.
+Digital signage players are often network-enabled.